citp/privacy-policy-historical/w/wo/wor/worldwinner.com.md

 **Q: What should I do if I have other questions?**

-**A:** If you have questions about this policy, wish to report a violation, or have any other questions or concerns, please contact us at: [playerservices@WorldWinner.com](mailto:playerservices@WorldWinner.com)
+**A:** If you have questions about this policy, wish to report a violation, or have any other questions or concerns, please [contact Player Services](https://web.archive.org/cgi/help/index.html).

 WorldWinner.com, Inc. | 21 Hickory Drive | Waltham, MA 02451